 - Cooling the skin with water provides some temporary relief.

-- Antihistamines are often the first oral (taken by mouth) systemic medication used to treat postburn itching.
-They work by blocking histamine, which triggers itching.
+- Antihistamines work by blocking histamine, which triggers itching.
 Common antihistamines used include diphenhydramine (e.g., Benadryl), cetirizine, loratadine, and hydroxyzine.
 They can be purchased over the counter, either as pills for adults or elixirs or liquids for children.
 Dosages (how much you should take) vary, so talk with your health care provider before taking any over-the-counter medications.

 - Gabapentin (pronounced gab-ah-pen-tin) is an oral medication that must be prescribed.
 It acts centrally—in your brain—to help decrease itching and has shown promising results in several research studies.

-- Sleep medications are used to treat sleeplessness.
-If itching makes it difficult for you to sleep, talk with your health care provider about safe sleep medications that can help. /li>
+- Sleep medications are used to treat sleeplessness (insomnia).
+Medications can sometimes be helpful to get to sleep and stay asleep.
+If itching makes it difficult for you to sleep, talk with your health care provider about safe sleep medications that can help.

-- Custom-fit pressure garments may help during the first months following burn injury.
+- Custom-fit pressure garments and other supportive dressings (e.g, Tubigrip Elastic Tubular Bandage) or tight fitting sport clothing may help during the first months to year following burn injury.

 - Distractions such as television, games, and low-impact or mild exercise or activities can help take your mind off the itching.

-- Short fingernails, especially for children who tend to scratch at night while asleep, can reduce or eliminate scratching.
+- Short fingernails, especially for children who tend to scratch at night while asleep, can reduce injury to fragile skin.

 - Use unscented laundry detergent.